awsdocs/amazon-athena-user-guide/doc_source/connect-to-a-data-source.md

 + **Amazon S3** – In addition to writing query results to the Athena query results location in Amazon S3, data connectors also write to a spill bucket in Amazon S3\.
 Connectivity and permissions to this Amazon S3 location are required\.
 + **Athena** – Data sources need connectivity to Athena and vice versa for checking query status and preventing overscan\.
 + **AWS Glue Data Catalog** – Connectivity and permissions are required if your connector uses Data Catalog for supplemental or primary metadata\.

-For the most up\-to\-date information about known issues and limitations, see [Limitations and issues](https://github.com/awslabs/aws-athena-query-federation/wiki/Limitations_And_Issues) in the aws\-athena\-query\-federation GitHub repository\.

 ## Videos<a name="connect-to-a-data-source-videos"></a>